maritimeconnectivity/docs.maritimeconnectivity.net/docs/source/MCPType.rst

   mandatory: mrn, name, email, url, address, country
   optional: mrnSubsidiary, homeMMSUrl

-Each of definitions are given from the `corresponding data model in the Swagger file <https://api-x509.maritimecloud.net/v2/api-docs>`__.
+Each of definitions is given from the `corresponding data model in the Swagger file <https://api-x509.maritimecloud.net/v2/api-docs>`__.

 Vessel
 ^^^^^^^